 Because viruses and bacteria are often passed from mother to baby during birth, newborns are at a higher risk for myocarditis than other age groups.
 Symptoms tend to be more severe in infants, and can include:

-In older children, symptoms are sometimes not as severe, and can include:
+In older children, symptoms can include:

 Some children have a recognizable sickness, such as the flu or chickenpox, before symptoms of myocarditis appear.
 In other cases children are not noticeably sick before symptoms appear.